DataDog/documentation/content/en/tracing/trace_collection/trace_context_propagation/_index.md

 ## Configuration

 If you need to customize the trace context propagation configuration, there are several environment variables you can use to configure the formats that are used for reading and writing distributed tracing headers.
-To enable a specific propagator, make sure to use the corresponding configuration value for the tracing library, as outlined in the **Supported Propagators** section.
+To enable a specific propagator, make sure to use the corresponding configuration value for the tracing library, as outlined in the **Language support** section.

 <div class="alert alert-info">
 If multiple propagators are enabled, the extraction attempt is done in the specified order, and the first valid trace context is used to continue the distributed trace.
 If additional valid trace contexts are found, the tracing information will be recorded as individual span links.</div>